- Mr Plane Guy

 Pricing: How Much Does the No1 Lounge Cost?

-Walk-in price: £40 per person
+Walk-in price: over £40 per person

-TOP TIP: If you take your partner or friend, just one of you needs a Priority Pass, both of you can get in at the reduced fee!
+Plane Tip: If you take your partner or friend, just one of you needs a Priority Pass, both of you can get in at the reduced fee!

 Why Priority Pass Is Worth It

 Lounge access is a game changer when travelling frequently.
 And a Priority Pass gives you flexibility, you’re not tied to one airline or one terminal.
+Priority Pass is the world's largest independent airport VIP lounge access program, with over 1800+ lounges worldwide!

 Access to over 1700 lounges and travel experiences worldwide